BlueContext/Domus/content/recipes/starters/crostini.md

   main:
     parent: starters
 title: Crostini
+serves: Makes about 2 dozen toasts
+summary: "Crostini are merely toasted slices of baguette, but they’re infinitely variable as a platform for quick, elegant appetizers.
+Here are a few ideas for quick entertaining."
 categories:
 - Hors d'oeuvres
 ---
-*Makes about 2 dozen toasts*

-## Introduction

-Crostini are merely toasted slices of baguette, but they’re infinitely variable as a platform for quick, elegant appetizers.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">